 Note: If you are receiving a treatment involving Trigger Point Therapy, your therapist will ask you to be more present and engaged than you would be in a more relaxing massage modality.
 This treatment is a team effort that requires constant communication between client and practitioner.

 What should I wear?
-That is up to you.
+That's up to you.
 While it is possible to receive some types of massage fully clothed, it is recommended that you disrobe completely or wear only underwear.
-You may leave on your boxer shorts or athletic shorts, but they should be rolled up to provide better access to your legs.
-You will be given complete privacy to undress and settle onto the table before your treatment, and will also have privacy to get off of the table and dress after your treatment.
-During your treatment, you will be covered by a sheet and blanket, and only the part of your body that is being massaged will be uncovered.
+You may leave your boxer shorts or athletic shorts on, but they should be rolled up to provide better access to your legs.
+You will be given complete privacy to undress and settle onto the table before your treatment and will also have privacy to get off of the table and dress after your treatment.
+During your treatment, you will be covered by a sheet and blanket and only the part of your body that is being massaged will be uncovered.
 Private areas, as well as any other areas that you may specifically request, always remain covered.

 Why are you spending time massaging muscles that don't ache?
 You will often hear therapists use the phrase "everything is connected".
 This is very true of your body!
 A muscle may ache because it is actually being pulled, in a chain reaction, by other muscles that may seem unrelated.
 The true origin of your pain may even be in a muscle on the opposite side of your body!
 By asking questions about your pain, your lifestyle, and your physical activities, and by performing a visual inspection of your posture, your therapist will be able to determine which muscles may be at the root of your issues.
 She may begin your massage by addressing these areas.
 This doesn't mean she has forgotten where you are hurting, but instead means that she understands which muscles must be released first in order for you to receive the most relief.

 Please click HERE to return to the FAQ page and read more about massage.